lucas-amberg/ai-conversation/README.md

 If you choose not to select random changes, there will be no influence, the agents themselves will guide the whole conversation.

 I hope I explained this good enough for it to make sense but if not I will fix this in the future.
-I just want you to know that even with this checked there is no guaruntee that the conversation will switch at all but there also isn't a guaruntee that will switch several times in a run.
+I just want you to know that even with this checked there is no guaruntee that the conversation will switch at all but there also isn't a guaruntee that won't switch several times in a run.
 Hence it being random.

 ### 7. **Amount of Messages**